snorey/wiki-article-count/README.md

-# wiki-tools
+# wiki-article-count
-Scripts for handling MediaWiki instances and related data
+Script for counting contributors to a Wikimedia project, using WMF stub-meta-history dump.